-Preliminary research by an undergraduate student and his professor at the College of Chemical Sciences in Sri Lanka, has shown that cooking rice with coconut oil added to the water can reduce the rice’s calorie content by up to 50 per cent.
+Earlier research at the College of Chemical Sciences in Sri Lanka has shown that cooking rice with coconut oil added to the water can reduce the rice’s calorie content by up to 50 per cent.
 According to The Washington Post, this method alters the starch in white rice to “resistant starch" that our bodies can’t digest.
 Which means fewer calories per bowl of grains.
 Apparently, for it to work, you need to add coconut oil to the water while it’s boiling, then add the raw rice.
 Finally, you cool the grains in the fridge for about 12 hours before consuming them.
 We can’t vouch for the veracity of these claims, but it can’t hurt to try.
-The best part about this nasi lemak for health nuts is that you’re better off getting started a day ahead.
+The best part about this nasi lemak is that you’re better off getting started a day ahead.
 Besides cooking the rice the night before to take advantage of the aforementioned benefits, you should also make the rempah (spice blend) and marinate the fish overnight to get the best flavour.
 Which means that on the day of your meal, you need to do very little work.
-This one-dish meal offers pretty much the same lemak shiok-ness of coconut milk-infused rice, but with fewer calories.
-Sweet!
+This one-dish meal offers pretty much the same lemak shiok-ness of coconut milk-infused rice, but with purportedly fewer calories.

 For the rice:

 1 cup white rice

 2-3 tsp cold-pressed coconut oil (try Cocorosco)

 1cm piece fresh turmeric (kunyit)

 10 dried chillies, soaked in hot water and drained